 - Not fully waterproof

-We commend Petzl for developing a kids’ headlamp that is more than just a chintzy toy.
-The Petzl Tikkid is a genuine headlamp designed with children in mind, offering functionality that goes beyond mere play.
+We commend Petzl for developing a kids’ headlamp that’s more than just a chintzy toy – the Petzl TIKKID is a genuine headlamp with functionality that goes beyond mere play.
 Our three-year-old gear tester managed to break more toy headlamps than we can count and even a few adult models along the way.
-Handing a child a powerful light can be a challenge—kids love to shine lights directly into their eyes and everyone else’s.
-However, the Tikkid offers a practical solution for backcountry flashlight tag, storytime in camp, or memorable nighttime adventures on foot.
+Handing a child a powerful light can be a challenge – kids love to shine lights directly into their eyes and everyone else’s.
+However, the TIKKID offers a practical solution for backcountry flashlight tag, story time in camp, or memorable nighttime adventures on foot.

-This headlamp provides just the right amount of brightness to be useful without overwhelming young eyes, and its child-friendly designs add a fun element to the experience.
-The Tikkid features a maximum brightness of 20 lumens, perfect for guiding kids on trails or illuminating their surroundings without causing discomfort or distraction.
-With its intuitive single-button operation and adjustable strap, the Tikkid is easy for young children to use and for parents to manage.
+This headlamp provides just the right amount of brightness to be useful without overwhelming young eyes, and its child-friendly styling adds a fun element to the experience.
+The TIKKID features a maximum brightness of 20 lumens, perfect for guiding kids on trails or illuminating their surroundings without causing discomfort or distraction.
+With its intuitive single-button operation and adjustable strap, the TIKKID is easy for young children to use and for parents to manage.

 Product Comparison Table